If you think that running for president means taking tough stands on tough issues, you have never run for president.

 I once asked Alexander if he favored each state controlling its own nuclear weapons, but he didn't answer, assuming, wrongly, that I was kidding.

 Lamar Alexander is now the senior senator from Tennessee — or, in other words, a member of the power structure he once attacked.
+But others invoke the Great Cop-Out for him.

 Whether the Confederate battle flag should fly atop the state capitol in South Carolina became an issue in the presidential campaign of 2000.
 On the Democratic side, Al Gore and Bill Bradley opposed flying the flag.